amazon-archives/aws-sdk-java-resources/README.md

 ## Overview

-This library provides a set of **Resource Objects** that model the cloud resources you provision through Amazon Web Services.
+This library provides a set of **Resource** objects that model the cloud resources you provision through Amazon Web Services.
 These objects provide a simple, easy-to-use interface for interacting with your cloud resources.
-Instead of a single "client" class for each service that directly maps the service's API, Resource Objects provide contextual information about what you can do with a particular resource object.
+Instead of a single "client" class for each service that directly maps the service's API, Resource objects provide contextual information about what you can do with a particular resource object.